Who are the people in your life who positively influence you? There’s significant power in selecting those who you spend

 Think about this…

-If we spend time with people who are averse to our values, their influence may not be positive; we run the risk of becoming more like them.
-In addition, fair or not, we will be judged in life by the company we keep.
-I believe strongly in the late Jim Rohn’s quote, “you are the average of the five people you spend the most time with”.
-I think about this and ask myself if I’m spending enough time with positive people I appreciate, enjoy, and bring value to my life.
+If we spend time with people who are opposed to our values, their influence may not be positive; we run the risk of becoming more like them.
+Also, fair or not, we will be judged in life by the company we keep.
+I believe strongly in the late Jim Rohn’s quote, “you are the average of the five people you spend the most time with.”
+I think about this and ask myself if I’m spending enough time with positive people I appreciate, enjoy, and whose influence brings value to my life.

 Be Mindful of Who You Surround Yourself WithWhen it comes to our friends, author and psychotherapist Amy Morin suggests five ways your friends can affect your success:

 - Fewer friends increase the likelihood you’ll take financial risks.